Life Insurance Purchasing to Maximize Utility of Household Consumption

 In Section 5, we showed that if the premium is determined to target a specific probability of loss per policy, then the rates of consumption are identical.
 Thus, not only is equivalence of consumption achieved for the households under the two premium schemes, it is also obtained for the insurance company in the sense of equivalence of loss probabilities.

-We welcome the interested reader to modify our model for other common configurations of households, as described in Remark 2.1.
+We welcome the interested reader to modify our model for other common configurations of households, as described in Remarks 2.1 and 2.2.
 In future work, we plan to explore optimal life insurance purchasing for someone who wishes to bequeath a certain amount of money to a beneficiary.

 \centerline{\bf Acknowledgments} We thank the Committee for Knowledge Extension and Research of the Society of Actuaries for financially supporting this work.
 Additionally, research of the first author is supported in part by the National Science Foundation under grants DMS-0955463, DMS-0906257, and the Susan M. Smith Professorship of Actuarial Mathematics.
 Research of the second author is supported in part by the Cecil J. and Ethel M. Nesbitt Professorship of Actuarial Mathematics.